Dr Joanne Lello - PhD

 1. How important is coinfection to human health?

 We are all assaulted simultaneously by a plethora of different infectious organisms.
 This is especially true for people living in the developing world, where endemic infections are common and multiple infections are the norm.
 In recent work (http://dx.doi.org/10.1098/rspb.2012.2813) we demonstrated that infection with one species could alter the risk of being infected with another species.
-We continue to explore this question considering how coinfection may influence disease severity and infection and transmission processes.
-Our approach is to combine field studies with statistical methodologies to try gain a clearer understanding.
+We continue to explore this question considering how coinfection may influence disease severity and infection and transmission processes using field studies combined with statistical methodologies.

 2. What is the role of coinfection in the emergence, transmission and evolution of epidemic disease?